Au Sable River (Michigan): Description

 near the boundary with Oscoda County.
 The North Branch rises in Bagley Township, Otsego County, near Lake Otsego.

 The Au Sable then flows mostly east through Oscoda County, then south and east through Alcona County and Iosco County.
 The river's watershed also drains portions of Montmorency County and Ogemaw County.

 Most of the main branch of the Au Sable flows through or adjacent to the Huron-Manistee National Forest.
 23 mi of the river, from the Mio Pond downstream to the Alcona Pond, was designated as a National Wild and Scenic River on October 4, 1984.
-The watershed provides habitat for bald eagles and the endangered Kirtland's warbler.
+The watershed provides habitat for bald eagle and the endangered Kirtland's warbler.
 Five percent of the land in the watershed is National Forest and 29% is state forest.